ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.sql/README.md

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

+## Settings

+## Connection Settings
+- **DB Type**: Type of the SQL DB: MySQL, PostgreSQL, MS-SQL or SQLite3
+- **Host**: IP address or host name with SQL Server
+- **Port**: Port of SQL Server (leave blank if not sure)
+- **Database name**: Database name.
+Default iobroker
+- **User**: Username for SQL.
+Must exist in the DB.
+- **Password**: Password for SQL.
+- **Password confirm**: Just repeat password here.
+- **Encrypt**: Some DBs support encryption.
+- **Round real to**: Number of digits after the comma.
+- **Allow parallel requests**: Allow simultaneous SQL requests to DB.
+- **Do not create database**: Activate this option if database already created (e.g. by administrator) and the ioBroker-user does not have enough rights to create a DB.

+## Default Settings
+- **Debounce Time** - Protection against unstable values to make sure that only stable values are logged when the value did not change in the defined amount of Milliseconds.
+ATTENTION: If values change more often then this setting effectively no value will be logged (because any value is unstable)
+- **Blocktime** - Defines for how long after storing the last value no further value is stored.
+When the given time in Milliseconds is over then the next value that fulfills all other checks is logged.
+- **Record changes only** - This function make sure that only changed values are logged if they fulfill other checks (see below).
+Same values will not be logged.
+- **still record the same values (seconds)** - When using "Record changes only" you can set a time interval in seconds here after which also unchanged values will be re-logged into the DB.
+You can detect the values re-logged by the adapter with the "from" field.
+- **Minimum difference from last value** - When using "Record changes only" you can define the required minimum difference between the new value and the last value.
+If this is not reached the value is not recorded.
+- **ignore 0 or null values (==0)** - You can define if 0 or null values should be ignored.
+- **ignore values below zero (<0)** - You can define if values below zero should be ignored.
+- **Disable charting optimized logging of skipped values** - By default the adapter tries to record the values for optimized charting.
+This can mean that additional values (that e.g. not fulfilled all checks above) are logged automatically.
+If this is not wanted, you can disable this feature.
+- **Alias-ID** - You can define an alias for the ID.
+This is useful if you have changed a device and want to have continuous data logging.
+Please consider switching to real alias States in teh future!
+- **Storage retention** - How many values in the past will be stored on disk.
+Data are deleted when the time is reached as soon as new data should be stored for a datapoint.
+- **Maximal number of stored in RAM values** - Define how many number of values will be hold in RAM before persisting them on disk.
+You can control how much I/O is done.
+- **Enable enhanced debug logs for the datapoint** - If you want to see more detailed logs for this datapoint, you can enable this option.
+You still need to enable "debug" loglevel for these additional values to be visible!
+This helps in debugging issues or understanding why the adapter is logging a value (or not).

+Most of these values can be pre-defined in the instance settings and are then pre-filled or used for the datapoint.

+## Database installation tips

 ### MS-SQL:
 Use ```localhost\instance``` for the host and check TCP/IP connections enabled. https://msdn.microsoft.com/en-us/library/bb909712(v=vs.90).aspx